hjhart/hjhart.blog/_posts/2017-03-06-how-to-side-load-videos-into-littlstar-using-macos.markdown

 Step 2: Grab your USB Stick, plug it in.
 I just bought [this USB stick][usb_stick] specifically for side loading.
 At $10 for 32 GB, it's a pretty hard deal to beat.

 Step 3: Let's start formatting the drive.
-Click on the drive you just plugged in on the left column, and click the "Erase Button".
+Click on the drive you just plugged in on the left column, and click the "Erase" button.

 <img src="/images/littlstar/erase_clicks.png" alt="Erase Clicks"/>